Sharing & Permissions

 Good to know

-• Folder access doesn't cascade to children.
+• Explicit grants don't cascade to children.
 Granting access to a folder lets someone open the folder page itself; each child page is checked on its own grants.
-This prevents the common "I shared a subfolder and accidentally gave away the tree" accident.
+Drive members already see non-private pages across the tree — that's the membership baseline, separate from explicit grants.

 Related